Join a world-class

 • Have benefits (preventing COVID-19 hospitalization and death) that are substantial and greatly outweigh the low risk of a vaccine-related complication.

 • Are effective at preventing COVID-19.

 • Basic scientific research over two decades led to breakthroughs and proof that mRNA and viral vector vaccines can generate immunity.
 Clinical trials were overlapped to shorten the timeline, cutting out much of the red tape in the process.
 Production of the vaccine also occurred before clinical trials were completed.
 The federal government provided financial support to speed up vaccine development.
 The FDA was then able to give the vaccine emergency use authorization based on strong evidence that vaccine benefits outweigh risks.

-• Individuals 16 years and older are eligible for a booster dose.
-Booster doses should be administered two months after the a primary dose of Janssen (Johnson and Johnson), or six months after primary series of Comirnaty (Pfizer-BioNTech) or Moderna.
+• Individuals 5 years and older are eligible for a booster dose.
+Booster doses should be administered two months completion of a primary COVID-19 vaccine series.

 • Mix and match dosing is not allowed for additional primary doses given to immunocompromised individuals.
 People who are immunocompromised continue to be eligible to receive an additional dose of the Comirnaty (Pfizer-BioNTech COVID-19 vaccine) or Moderna COVID-19 vaccine 28 days after the completion of their initial series of Comirnaty (Pfizer-BioNTech COVID-19 vaccine) or Moderna COVID-19 vaccine.